-Perfect for Christmas, this Prime Rib recipe couldn’t be easier.
+Perfect for Christmas, this Prime Rib Roast couldn’t be easier.
 Slathered with butter, garlic and herbs and baked to perfection.
 All you need is a thermometer for perfect prime rib every time.
-So so delicious with Funeral Potatoes and Buttery Corn Casserole.
+So so delicious with Fondant Potatoes and Buttery Corn Casserole.

 But First, What is Prime Rib?

 Prime Rib is generally known as a special and expensive cut of beef that is prepared and roasted for special occasions and holidays.
 Prime Rib is known for its beautiful exterior and rich, tender meat.
 Traditionally it is cooked rare or medium rare.

 What Cut of Meat is Prime Rib?

 Prime Rib is a Standing Rib Roast.
 When you’re at the grocery store, ask your butcher for a standing rib roast: a big roast with bones (ribs) and fat layer still attached.

 When you buy rib-eye steaks, this is where they are coming from, just with the ribs and fat layer removed.

 This cut is usually more expensive because it has a big “eye” of meat in its center (technically the rib-eye) and is well marbled.
 Also, because of its location in the cow, it isn’t a highly used muscle, leaving it extremely tender.

 Despite the price, it is so worth it for the holidays.

 After spending $50+ on a beautiful roast, the last thing you want to do with a Prime Rib is mess up the cooking.
 Lucky for you, I’ve got you covered!
 Here are the easiest directions ever for baking this big beautiful standing rib roast.
 As long as you have a thermometer, you can totally cook this like a pro.
 For full recipe details, see the printable recipe card below.
 Here are step by step directions on how to cook a Prime Rib Roast: